gregberge/loadable-components/README.md

 ### Error handling

-You can configure the component rendered when an error occurs during loading:
+You can configure the component rendered when an error occurs during loading, by default it will render nothing:

 ```js
 export const Home = loadable(() => import('./Home'), {